for Karma

 For Karma

-The brief was to redesign one page.
-What I found were two fragmented experiences with completely different behaviors and no consistent routing.
-My recommendation: consolidate both into a unified flow where all programs route through dedicated round pages, creating consistent patterns and a conversion layer where none existed.
+The brief was to redesign one page—what I found were two fragmented experiences with completely different behaviors and no consistent routing, so I recommended consolidating both into a unified flow where all programs route through dedicated round pages, creating consistent patterns and a conversion layer where none existed.

 Karma had two pages serving similar purposes but living in separate codebases, each with different routing behaviors: